-- Before you go to the hospital, do your grocery shopping, prepare and freeze meals and put cooking utensils where they are easy to reach.
-Make simple meals that will be ready for you when you get home. - Move furniture to make a clear path to your kitchen, bathroom and bedroom. - You need a firm chair with armrests.
+- ☐ Before you go to the hospital, do your grocery shopping, prepare and freeze meals, and put cooking utensils where they are easy to reach.
+Make simple meals that will be ready for you when you get home - ☐ Move furniture to make a clear path to your kitchen, bathroom and bedroom - ☐ You need a firm chair with armrests.
 This makes it easier to get up.
-You should not sit in a chair that rocks, rolls or swivels. - Place a non-skid bath mat in your tub or shower - a shower chair may be needed. - For your convenience, you can place items that you use every day at arm level between your waist and shoulders.
+You should not sit in a chair that rocks, rolls or swivels - □ Place a non-skid bath mat in your tub or shower - a shower chair may be needed - ☐ For your convenience, you can place items that you use every day at arm level between your waist and shoulders

-- □ Watch out for slippery/wet areas on the floor. - Pick up throw rugs and tack down loose carpeting.
-Cover slippery surfaces with carpets that are firmly anchored to the floor or that have non-skid backs. - Be aware of all floor hazards such as pets, small objects or uneven surfaces. - Provide good lighting throughout.
-Install night-lights in the bathrooms, bedrooms and hallways. - Keep extension cords and telephone cords out of pathways.
-Do not run wires under rugs - this is a fire hazard. - Have ice or a cold source available we supply you with a cold wrap to use at home. - □ Have a laxative of your choice on hand.
+- □ Watch out for slippery/wet areas on the floor - ☐ Pick up throw rugs and tack down loose carpeting.
+Cover slippery surfaces with carpets that are firmly anchored to the floor or that have non-skid backs - ☐ Be aware of all floor hazards such as pets, small objects or uneven surfaces - □ Provide good lighting throughout.
+Install night-lights in the bathrooms, bedrooms and hallways - ☐ Keep extension cords and other cables out of pathways.
+Do not run wires under this is a fire hazard - ☐ Have ice or a cold source available you will receive a cold wrap with four ice packs while you are here, which you can use for home as well - ☐ Have a laxative of your choice on hand